LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 [This is found in the Readme](https://github.com/telekom-security/tpotce/blob/master/README.md)

-## Step 3: Analyzing Attacks with the Honeypot Management tools
+## Analyzing Attacks with the Honeypot Management tools

 The TPOT honeypot comes with a set of management tools to analyze atacks, log commands used etc. most off the Management tools use the Username and Password set during installation below is a table of the management tools and thier logins it can be found in the [Readme.](https://github.com/telekom-security/tpotce/blob/master/README.md)